November 10, 2023 – January 7, 2024

 Disney Parks Holiday Spectacular Taping

 Recently Disney Parks began taping multiple holiday specials that air throughout the season.
-While the celebrity performances take place at Walt Disney World, the parade is filmed at Disneyland and it will air on Christmas morning.
-The taping of the Disneyland segment for the annual ABC televised parade “should” take place at Disneyland park in December, although Disney never actually confirms this information.
+While the celebrity performances take place at Walt Disney World, the parade is typically filmed at Disneyland.
+The show will air on Christmas morning.
+The taping of the Disneyland segment for the annual ABC televised parade “should” take place in early November.
+Keep in mind that Disney never actually confirms this information.

-Floats from “A Christmas Fantasy” parade, as well as giant inflatable balloons, are usually included in the procession down Main Street.
+Floats from “A Christmas Fantasy” parade are usually included in the procession down Main Street.